zweidenker/SnapDump/README.md

 	    baseline: #SnapDump;
 	    load

-Server side
+On the server image
 -----------
-Now how to fill up your SnapDump store with Exception snapshots ?
-To configure Snapdump on the server execute:
+To configure Snapdump on the server image execute:

     (SnapDump hackUIManager; beHandler)
         uri: http://localhost:8888/api;
 		projectName: 'projectname1' versionString: '1.2' ].

-This could be executed on your Pharo image at server start.
+This could be executed at server start.

-Then use #SnapDump>>handleException: to report an Exception in the likes of:
+Then to fill up our SnapDump store by reporting an Exception use #SnapDump>>handleException: in the likes of:

     [Error signal: 'My first SnapDump snapshot']
         on: Error